 The Fallout Of the Tuskegee Experiment

 At the start of this study, treatment for syphilis was arsenic and mercury which was not very effective.
 However, just before the start of The Tuskegee Study, 1928, penicillin was discovered.
 This was the wonder drug that sparked the golden age of medicine where antibiotics were saving millions.
-1947, penicillin replaced mercury and arsenic as treatments for syphilis, but the Tuskegee participants never received this treatment.
+1947, penicillin replaced mercury and arsenic as treatments for syphilis, but the participants of the Tuskegee experiment never received this treatment.

 The cure for syphilis had been found and the victims of the STI no longer had to endure watching themselves or their loved ones go through the progression of the disease.
 Mothers no longer had to wonder if it would be passed to their babies or if they would have another miscarriage or stillbirth as a result of the bacterium.